bayarra/CourseProject/README.md

 ## Goal
 Add Mongolian language model compatible with Spacy NLP toolkit as alpha support.
 ## Reason
-The spaCy framework does not support Mongolian language yet.
+spaCy is a free, open-source library for advanced Natural Language Processing framework in Python, which helps the developers to build real-world production-ready applications.
+The spaCy framework does not support Mongolian language yet, not even as alpha support.
 ## What is alpha support languages?
-Languages marked as "alpha support" usually only include tokenization rules and various other rules and language data.
+In spaCy, languages marked as "alpha support" usually only include tokenization rules and various other rules and language data.

 ## What is included
 Added Mongolian language into spaCy framework as